waltherg/backup.waltherg.github.io/cv/index.md

 [Science 2 Data Science (S2DS)](http://www.s2ds.org/) is an industry-sponsored summer school that leads graduates with numerical backgrounds into the field of data science.

-At this course I learned about Hadoop, SQL databases, NoSQL databases, natural language processng, statistics with R, machine learning with scikit-learn, and data visualization.
+At this course I learned about `Hadoop`, `SQL` databases, `NoSQL` databases, natural language processng (`NLP`), statistics with `R`, `machine learning` with scikit-learn, and `data visualization`.

-I further learned about business opportunities that arise from data-enhanced and data-driven business models, economics, marketing, finance, project management, and corporate strategy.
+I further learned about business opportunities that arise from data-enhanced and `data-driven business models`, economics, marketing, finance, project management, and corporate strategy.

 I summarize my experience at this school at [http://georg.io/s2ds](/s2ds).